-This section comprises information about the applicant(s), including names, affiliations, and contact details, as well as a short description of their research interests, experience and scientific excellence (max 800 characters incl. spaces).
+(max 800 characters incl. spaces).
 If the application is presented by a team, the Team Leader will be responsible for the application process and hold all correspondence regarding the TNA/NA.

-B. Activity/Project Information and Selection of Service

-This section should provide essential information on the research activity/project for which access is requested:

-- Project's title and acronym (if any) - Activity/project brief description (max 500 characters incl. spaces) - Scientific and technical main objectives of the activity/project, describing its innovative aspects and potential for scientific development (max 500 characters incl. spaces) - Impact of the activity/project, describing its benefits and interest for the scientific community, expected results and dissemination plan (if any) (max 500 characters incl. spaces) - List of keywords to describe the activity/project focus.
+B. Activity/Project Information and Selection of Service This section should provide essential information on the research activity/project for which access is requested: - Project's title and acronym (if any) - Activity/project brief description (max 1000 characters incl. spaces) - Scientific and technical main objectives of the activity/project, describing its innovative aspects and potential for scientific development (max 500 characters incl. spaces) - Impact of the activity/project, describing its benefits and interest for the scientific community, expected results and dissemination plan (if any) (max 500 characters incl. spaces) - List of keywords to describe the activity/project focus.

-Applicants also specify the service they intend to use for their project/activity, providing a brief explanation of its relevance (max 500 characters incl. spaces).

-C. Compliance with the H2IOSC TNA/NOA Policy

-Single applicants or Team Leaders must agree with the terms and conditions for access described in this Guidelines and the Research Data Policy and accept the H2IOSC TNA/NA Calls - Information on processing of personal data.

-Each applicant or team may submit only one application proposal per call.

-Submission phase: after submission

-Evaluation panel: External Advisory Board (EAB)

-The External Advisory Board (EAB) of H2IOSC constitutes the evaluation panel.
+Applicants also specify the service they intend to use for their project/activity, providing a brief explanation of its relevance (max 1000 characters incl. spaces); some of the services also require specific additional information.
+C. Compliance with the H2IOSC TNA/NA Policy Single applicants or Team Leaders must agree with the terms and conditions for access described in these Guidelines and the Research Data Policy and accept the H2IOSC TNA/NA Calls - Information on processing of personal data.
+Each applicant or team may submit only one application proposal per service per call.
+Submission phase: after submission Evaluation panel: External Advisory Board (EAB) The External Advisory Board (EAB) of H2IOSC constitutes the evaluation panel.
 Appointed by the Project Management Board, the EAB performs international-level advice and evaluation both on the quality of the services provided by H2IOSC and on the quality of the users allowed to access the RIs.
-EAB is composed by representatives of the main stakeholders in the field of research on Social Science and Humanities domain of the European Strategy Forum on Research Infrastructures (ESFRI).
+EAB is composed of representatives of the main stakeholders in the field of research on Social Science and Humanities domain of the European Strategy Forum on Research Infrastructures (ESFRI).
+Proposal Evaluation Proposal evaluation starts after proposal reception and lasts approximately 4 weeks.

-Proposal Evaluation

-Proposal evaluation starts after proposal reception and lasts approximately 4 weeks.
 Upon receiving applications, the Helpdesk conducts an initial eligibility check to ensure compliance with H2IOSC TNA/NA regulations, and service providers conduct a technical, logistical, and ethical feasibility assessment.
 Applications compliant with regulations and feasible are sent to the External Advisory Board (EAB) for scientific evaluation.
 The scientific evaluation criteria include: